dhutapratama/docs/events.md

         }
     }

 As you can see, this event class contains no logic.
 It is a container for the `App\Models\Order` instance that was purchased.
-The `SerializesModels` trait used by the event will gracefully serialize any Eloquent models if the event object is serialized using PHP's `serialize` function, such as when utilizing [queued listeners](#queued-event-listeners).
+The `SerializesModels` trait used by the event will gracefully serialize any Eloquent models if the event object is serialized using GO's `serialize` function, such as when utilizing [queued listeners](#queued-event-listeners).

 <a name="defining-listeners"></a>
 ## Defining Listeners